appwrite/.github/SECURITY.md

 ## Contact

-We only accept **Email** reports.
+We only accept **email** reports.
 Please use this address for all vulnerability reports: security@appwrite.io

 Do **not** open public GitHub issues for security problems.